-[Transcription Note: The following is a verbatim transcript of a 33-page, two-part handwritten manuscript that Donald Francis Geng (1924-2011) wrote in 2000 regarding his World War II experience in the U.S. Army Air Force and as a Prisoner of War in Germany for the last three months of that war, edited by Geng’s son, Thomas W. Geng, January 2016.]
+[Transcription Note: The following is a verbatim transcript of a 33-page, two-part handwritten manuscript that Donald Francis Geng (1924-2011) wrote in 2000 regarding his World War II experience in the U.S. Army Air Force and as a prisoner of war in Germany for the last three months of that war, edited by Geng’s son, Thomas W. Geng, January 2016, and for clarity here.]